VCF format

 Option nameArgumentDescription

---vcffileStringA VCF file storing individual level genotypes.
-Must end in .vcf or .vcf.gz.
-The ALT field for each record must be unique, i.e. multiallelic records must be split first.
-Missing genotypes GT will be imputed by column mean.
+--fileStringA VCF or binary PLINK file storing individual level genotypes.
+Must end in .vcf, .vcf.gz, or .bed.
+If a VCF file is used, the ALT field for each record must be unique, i.e. multiallelic records must be split first.
+Missing genotypes will be imputed by column mean.

 --chrIntTarget chromosome.
-This MUST be an integer and it must match the CHROM field in your VCF file.
-Thus, if your VCF file has CHROM field like chr1, CHR1, or CHROM1 etc, each record must be renamed into 1.
+This MUST be an integer and it must match the CHROM field in your VCF/PLINK file.
+For example, if your VCF file has CHROM field like chr1, CHR1, or CHROM1 etc, they must be renamed into 1.

 --start_bpIntstarting basepair (position)